 Who Operates the Robo Advisors

-Robo Advisors are officially mainstream in 2018 Robo Advisors were managing $200 billion in assets, Barrons estimates.
+Robo Advisors are officially mainstream in 2018.
+Robo Advisors were managing $200 billion in assets, Barrons estimates.
 Notably, Vanguard’s Personal Advisor Services was the largest Robo Advisor overseeing $101 billion in assets.
-Schwab is the second-largest Robo Advisor managing $27 billion assets.
+Schwab is the second-largest Robo Advisor managing $27 billion in assets.
 Also, government agencies like the Nevada State Treasurer are turning to Robo Advisors to manage public investments.

 Moreover, some regulatory agencies, like the Monetary Authority of Singapore, are issuing licenses to Robot Advisors.
-Notably, the US Securities and Exchange Commission (SEC) grants them the same legal status as human, financial advisors.
+Notably, the US Securities and Exchange Commission (SEC) grants them the same legal status as human financial advisors.